Boxer Rebellion: Causes

 The movement had multiple causes, both domestic and international.
 Escalating tensions caused Chinese to turn against "foreign devils" who engaged in the Scramble for China in the late 19th century.
 The Western success at controlling China, growing anti-imperialist sentiment, and extreme weather conditions sparked the movement.
 A drought followed by floods in Shandong province in 1897–98 forced farmers to flee to cities and seek food.

+The Sanmen Bay Affair greatly influenced the Boxer Rebellion.
+It was the only time where the Qing Dynasty refused to concede to any European colonial power.
+After this event, the government shifted to supporting the Boxer uprising against foreign invaders and the proliferation of Christianity within China.

 A major source of discontent in northern China was missionary activity.
 The Boxers opposed German missionaries in Shandong and in the German concession in Qingdao.
 The Treaty of Tientsin and the Convention of Peking, signed in 1860 after the Second Opium War, had granted foreign missionaries the freedom to preach anywhere in China and to buy land on which to build churches.
-There was strong public indignation over the dispossession of Chinese temples that were replaced by Catholic churches which were viewed as deliberately anti-feng shui.
-A further cause of discontent among Chinese people were the destruction of Chinese burial sites to make way for German railroads and telegraph lines.
+There was strong public indignation over the dispossession of Chinese temples that were replaced by Catholic churches which were viewed as deliberately anti–feng shui.
+Some Chinese linked this to the drought, contending that the drought had been influenced by Christian church placement and design violating principles of feng shui, as well as influenced Chinese Christians by not worshipping local deities.

+A further cause of discontent among Chinese people was the destruction of Chinese burial sites to make way for German railroads and telegraph lines.
 In response to Chinese protests against German railroads, Germans shot the protestors.

 Economic conditions in Shandong also contributed to rebellion.
 Northern Shandong's economy focused significantly on cotton production and was hampered by the importation of foreign cotton.
 Traffic along the Grand Canal was also decreasing, further eroding the economy.
 The area had also experienced periods of drought and flood.